marshallm94/Recurring_Venmo/README.md

 # TODO

+* The current implementation is 'once-removed' from the problem; reading email to determine what charges were made.
+Ideally, my bank has an API that would let me access the information in my account, and then I could actually just look at the charges that have been made that way.
+* Only update the `.last_run_date.txt` file if the text is successfully sent.
 * The current exception that is thrown if there is an error parsing an email isn't very descriptive; it is simply `print("Error parsing email with specified search string.")`.
 Should there be more information in this error message? email ID?
 Date?
 (This